 Some people, as part of their preplanning, give the policy to the funeral home to keep with their funeral plans, while other people make sure that the person who will handle their affairs, including their death, have access to the policy.

-Preplanning your funeral also means specifying the cemetery where you want to be buried (or how you want your cremated remains to be handled) and what kind of service you want.
+Preplanning your funeral also means specifying the cemetery where you want to be buried (or how you want your cremated remains to be handled) and what kind of service you want, either by funeral service or memorial service.

 If you’re an honorably-discharged military veteran, you are entitled to funeral benefits from the Department of Veterans Affairs.
 All the funeral home director will need to make arrangements for that is a copy – not the original – of your military separation orders (DD-214).